Rianto-RNT/rnt-react-development/README.md

   - Mutation On The Client #1
     - Create resolvers
     - implementing resolvers and typeDefs in index.js
+  - Mutation On The Client #2
+    - Header container
+    - Cart-icon container

 ## TODO to fix